IAMconsortium/nomenclature/docs/user_guide/config.rst

       url: https://github.com/IAMconsortium/common-definitions.git/
   definitions:
     region:
-      repository:
-        name: common-definitions
+      repository: common-definitions
     variable:
       repositories:
-        - name: common-definitions
+        - common-definitions
-        - name: legacy-definitions
+        - legacy-definitions
   mappings:
-    repository:
-      name: common-definitions
+    repository: common-definitions

-The value in *definitions.region.repository* can be a list or a single value, needs to contain the ``name`` keyword and reference the repository in the *repositories* section.
+The value in *definitions.region.repository* can be a list or a single value.

 For model mappings the process is analogous using *mappings.repository*.